Biofeedback Therapy in Scottsdale, AZ

 How does biofeedback work?

 Biofeedback works by providing individuals with real-time information about physiological processes in their bodies, allowing them to gain awareness and control over these functions.
 Over time, individuals learn to recognize and regulate their bodies physiological cues without the need for external feedback.
-By learning to recognize your body’s stress cues sooner and make the necessary changes, debilitating or uncomfortable symptoms are reduced or eliminated altogether.
+Additionally, by learning to recognize your body’s stress cues sooner and make the necessary changes, debilitating or uncomfortable symptoms are reduced or eliminated altogether.

 The process involves several key steps